XuehaiPan/nvitop/README.md

 - **Informative and fancy output**: show more information than `nvidia-smi` with colorized fancy box drawing.
 - **Monitor mode**: can run as a resource monitor, rather than print the results only once. (vs. [nvidia-htop](https://github.com/peci1/nvidia-htop), limited support with command `watch -c`)
-  - bar plots and history graphs
+  - bar charts and history graphs
   - process sorting
   - process filtering
   - send signals to processes with a keystroke